 The “Springs Preserve” is a 180-acre stretch of protected land around the original source of water for the Las Vegas Valley.
 Those springs formed an oasis in the middle of the parched desert and helped support early inhabitants from local Native American trips 10,000 years ago to first settlers in the 1800s.
 Read more here.

 An interesting downtown museum showcasing the history of the mob in Las Vegas.
 Learn about the famed gangsters and the heroes that brought them down.

 Madame Tussauds Interactive Wax Museum:

-Located inside the Venetian hotel, it is the only guaranteed way to get up close and personal with the famous and the infamous.
-Some of the celebrities you will “meet” are Jennifer Lopez, Benjamin Franklin, Lindsay Lohan, Harrison Ford, Jenna Jameson.
+Located inside the Venetian Hotel, it is the only guaranteed way to get up close and personal with the famous and the infamous.
+Some of the celebrities you will “meet” are Jennifer Lopez, Benjamin Franklin, Lindsay Lohan, Harrison Ford, and Jenna Jameson.